 At Gentle Procedures Clinic we use the Pollock Technique™ for circumcision.

-Dr. Christie has trained with the renowned Dr. Neil Pollock at his clinics, and has been certified in the use of this superior circumcision surgery technique.
+Dr. Christie has trained with Dr. Neil Pollock at his clinics, and has been certified in the use of this circumcision surgery technique for all ages.

 The Pollock Technique™ delivers a virtually painless circumcision procedure for babies, boys, and men of all ages.
 Gentle Procedures NB offers procedures for babies up to 1 year and boys and men aged 12 and up.